The weekend is finally on its way, and Thirsty Thursday is here! Ready to take a well-deserved break? Let’s celebrate

 For even more blackberry goodness, check out this scone recipe that we’ve baked up just for you.
 More into mouth-puckering citrus?
 Try these raw and vegan tangy dessert bars.
 Paired with these bright and juicy beverages, sounds like the perfect garden party menu to me.

 What about you?
 Do you have any late spring and summer cocktail tips and recipes that you’d like to share?
-Give our espresso martini a try for a nice perk-me-up!
+How do you stock your pantry to spice up your cocktails?
 Let us know in the comments below!
 And please rate this recipe while you’re there.

 Don’t forget to Pin It!